Zoloft and Weight: How Can Sertraline Affect the Body Weight?

 Loss of appetite and nausea are also two possible Zoloft side effects that could lead to weight loss.

-The study published in Psychoneuroendocrinology in 2016 stated that monkeys put on Sertraline HCL were found avoiding an increase in body fat, and insulin levels as compared to the monkeys who had just regular meals.
+The study published in Psychoneuroendocrinology journal in 2016 stated that monkeys put on Sertraline HCL were found avoiding an increase in body fat, and insulin levels as compared to the monkeys who had just regular meals.

 How to Manage Weight After Discontinuing Zoloft